Accessibility Tools

 Are there risks/complications of mesenchymal stem cell injections?

 Stem cell treatment is arguably one of the safest treatment paradigms that exists.
 There are no medication side effects and no surgical complications.
 We have completed a systematic literature review submitted for publication showing no severe adverse events ever reported for stem cell treatment for arthritis for example.
+Two other papers have excellent safety for intravenous and intra-thecal (spine) injections.
+A paper we have written currently in pre-publication peer review has also shown to tumorigenicity.
 There is a theoretical risk of infection anytime an injection takes place although we have never seen one.
 Stem cell injections are actually used to help fight infections.
-Minor side effects such as transient local pain and lightheadedness may be seen.
+Minor side effects such as transient local pain, chills, mild headache, and lightheadedness may be seen.

 Are there serious adverse events after stem cell injection?

-Out of thousands of reported injections: No infections, tumors, or other serious adverse events have been reported in the entire PubMed-indexed (The National Library of medicine index of roughly ~30,000 high-quality medical journals) medical literature for intravenous, intra-thecal (spine-nervous system) or intra-articular (into a joint) mesenchymal stem cell injections except 1 report of simple arm venous thrombosis in china that resolved without problems.
+Out of thousands of reported injections: no infections, tumors, or other serious adverse events have been reported in the entire PubMed-indexed (The National Library of Medicine index of roughly ~30,000 high-quality medical journals) medical literature for intravenous, intra-thecal (spine-nervous system) or intra-articular (into a joint) mesenchymal stem cell injections except one report of simple arm venous thrombosis in China that resolved without problems.

 Do these umbilical cord-derived cells cause rejection?